arx-research/libhalo/README.md

 ## Usage

-The LibHalo supports the following use-cases:
+The LibHaLo supports the following use-cases:

 1. [Using libhalo as a standalone library in a classic HTML web application](/docs/web-standalone.md)
 2. [Using libhalo within a React.js web application](/docs/web-reactjs.md)